haslamdb/humann3_tools/README.md

 # HUMAnN3 Tools

-A comprehensive Python package for processing and analyzing HUMAnN3 output data from metagenomic sequencing.
+A comprehensive Python package for assigning raw metagenomic sequence reads to microbial gene and pathway databases using HUMAnN3, followed by downstream processing and analysis.

 ## Table of Contents
 - [Installation](#installation)